Nileshshinde09/df_to_dictionary/README.md

 # df_to_dictionary
-    % This is module of convert dataframe to dictionary in river dataset format %
+    % This module is for convert dataframe to dictionary in river dataset format %

     River is the famous online machine learning dictionary in python but it can only support dictionary as a input.
 For that         reason we have to convert dataframe to dictionary.